AndryOut/Auto-Sub-ReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 - Ensures that if you initially uploaded an .ass file with subs to adjust, you will get a final .ass file with the original header of the uploaded subs, and every single line will retain its original styles but with adjusted timing.

 Values you can modify: None.

+Fase6.py:
+- Delete files that are no longer needed after adjusting the sub timing.
+- Move the files you need to the Desktop.

+Values you can modify: None.